fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The enabled port determines if the _Load Scheduler_ can shed _Flows_.
-By default, the Load Scheduler is enabled.
+The overload*confirmation port provides additional criteria to determine overload state which results in \_Flow* throttling at the service.

 </dd>
 <dt>setpoint</dt>